 It helps with any further negotiating that you might want to do towards a settlement agreement and can also be valuable as evidence if you end up contesting the decision at an employment tribunal.

 How much is your redundancy dispute worth?

-How much your redundancy dispute is worth will depend on things like your length or service, pay, whether there is any discrimination, length of time it is likely to take you to get another job and whether your employer got the procedure wrong.
+How much your redundancy dispute is worth will depend on things like your length of service, pay, whether there is any discrimination, length of time it is likely to take you to get another job and whether your employer got the procedure wrong.

 You should also check your contract of employment or redundancy policy to find out whether contractually you are entitled to an enhanced redundancy package.

 Why not also try our settlement calculator to work out how much you might be owed?
-If you want to find out more about negotiating a higher redundancy payment you can read our article here.
+If you want to find out more about negotiating a higher redundancy payment you can read our overview article on redundancy here.
 You will also find information regarding statutory redundancy payments and whether you can be made redundant on the basis of test results only.

 We are committed to providing all employees with the information and advice that they need to make sure that they are treated fairly by their employers.
 But nothing can replace having an experienced employment lawyer fighting your case for you.